yukun-dong/how-to/add-bot-to-teams-app.md

 ### Bring bot code to your project

-1. Copy all source code from previously created bot app to your own Teams app.
+1. Bring your own bot app code into your project.
+If you don't have one, you can use the bot app project previously created and copy the source code to into your current project.
 We suggest you to copy them into a `bot/` folder.
 Your folder structure will be like:
     ```
     |-- teasmfx/
     |-- infra/